Adaptive Cross-Layer Attention for Image Restoration: Experiments

 \subsubsection{ACLA vs. Non-Local Attention}

-To verify the effectiveness of our proposed methods, we compare CLA and ACLA with Non-Local (NL) attention \cite{wang2018non} and vanilla Cross-Layer Non-Local (CLNL) attention in terms of computational efficiency and performance.
+To verify the effectiveness of our proposed methods, we compare ACLA with the vanilla Non-Local (NL) attention \cite{wang2018non} defined in Equation~(\ref{eq:original_nl}) and vanilla Cross-Layer Non-Local (CLNL) attention defined in Equation~(\ref{eq:cl_nl}) in terms of computational efficiency and performance.
 The CLNL follows the formulation in equation~(\ref{eq:cl_nl}).
-The comparison is performed on Set5 for single image super-resolution with EDSR backbone.
-The NL and CLNL modules are inserted evenly after every $8$-th residual blocks.
-All the FLOPs in our ablation study are calculated for input size of $48\times48$.
+The comparison is performed on Set 5 and Set 14 for $2\times$ single image super-resolution with EDSR backbone.
+The NL and CLNL modules are inserted evenly after every 8th residual block.
+All the FLOPs in our ablation study are calculated for an input size of $48\times48$.
 Results are presented in Table~\ref{table:efficiency}.
-It can be observed that, with less computation cost, CLA and ACLA achieve much better performance compared to standard NL and CLNL modules.
+It can be observed that, with less computation cost, ACLA achieve much better performance compared to standard NL and CLNL modules.

-\subsubsection{ACLA vs. State-Of-The-Art Attention Modules}
+\subsubsection{ACLA vs. State-of-the-art Attention Modules}

 In this subsection, we compare ACLA with several state-of-the-art attention modules that are widely used in the CV community, including Squeeze-and-Excitation (SE) \cite{hu2018squeeze} attention and Multi-Head Attention (MHA) \cite{bello2019attention}.
-SE models interdependencies between the channels of the convolutional features by reweighting the channel-wise responses using soft self-attention.
-MHA is a variant of self-attention from the NLP literature which is a special non-local attention that takes account of the relative position information.
+SE models interdependencies between the channels of the convolutional features by re-weighting the channel-wise responses using soft self-attention.
+MHA is in fact a variant of self-attention from the NLP domain.
+Specifically, MHA can be regarded as a special non-local attention module that takes account of the relative position information.
 We insert four SE blocks and four MHA blocks evenly to the EDSR backbone, forming the baseline methods EDSR + SE and EDSR + MHA respectively in Table~\ref{table:other_attention}.
-The comparison is performed for $2\times$ single-image super-resolution.
+The comparison is performed for $2\times$ single-image super-resolution on Set 5 and Set 14.
 The comparative results are shown in Table~\ref{table:other_attention}.
 Although MHA and SE bring improvements over the EDSR baseline, the best results are achieved by our proposed ACLA.
-Furthermore, even better performance is achieved by inserting a SE block after each ACLA module, as shown in the last row of Table~\ref{table:other_attention}.
+Furthermore, we achieve even better performance by inserting a SE block after each ACLA module, as shown in the last row of Table~\ref{table:other_attention}.